Tools

 Ceramic Frying Pans

 Ceramic frying pans are often marketed as an alternative to traditional coated non stick pans.
 While they boast a glossy, ceramic-like coating, the name is actually a slight misnomer: typically, ceramic pans aren’t made of ceramic at all.
-Instead, they’re made from a metallic (typically aluminum) core coated with several layers of a self-sacrificing material derived from silicone.
+Instead, they’re made from a metallic (typically aluminum or stainless steel) core coated with several layers of a material derived from silicone.

 Ceramic cookware fares well when it comes to convenience, looks, and the ability to purchase in a set.

-• Like non stick pans, ceramic pans are relatively easy to clean because of their non stick surface.
+• Like non stick pans, ceramic pans are a breeze to cook with and clean because of their non stick surface.

-The main drawbacks of ceramic cookware include safety concerns, relatively poor heat distribution, and less longevity than many non stick pans.
+The main drawbacks of ceramic cookware include relatively poor heat distribution and less longevity than many non stick pans.

-• Ceramic cookware made with an aluminum-based core is much more prone to warping, so shoppers should seek out higher-quality options with a stainless steel construction.
+• Ceramic cookware made with an aluminum-based core is much more prone to warping, so shoppers should seek out higher-quality options with a hard-anodized aluminum or stainless steel construction.

 • The coating will naturally degrade over time, so it will eventually lose its non stick capability.